 There are a number of disorders which present similarly and a variety of different underlying causes, ranging from completely benign to serious and life-threatening.
 This article will get you up to speed on how to distinguish syncope from other causes of a transient loss of consciousness and the key questions to ask in your history when you think your patient may have had a faint.
 Management of specific causes is not discussed.

 It’s important to be clear on what the term syncope actually means.

 There are three major criteria within the definition of syncope:

-The presence of these three characteristics strongly indicate a syncopal episode – i.e. a transient loss of consciousness caused by transient global cerebral hypoperfusion.
+The presence of these three characteristics is strongly suggestive of a syncopal episode (i.e. a transient loss of consciousness caused by transient global cerebral hypoperfusion).